GS4: Generalizable Sparse Splatting Semantic SLAM: Experiments

 \textbf{Semantic Performance.} In Table~\ref{tab:scannet_semantic}, we present both 2D rendering and 3D mean Intersection over Union (mIoU) scores across the six ScanNet test scenes.
 For 3D mIoU evaluation, we first align the reconstructed map with the ground-truth mesh and then use 3D neighborhood voting to assign predicted labels.
-Our method outperforms the previous runner-up, OVO-Gaussian-SLAM, by 17.42$\%$ in 3D mIoU.
-In terms of 2D rendering mIoU, our method surpasses the state-of-the-art semantic GS-based SLAM approach, SGS-SLAM, by 23.2$\%$.
-As illustrated in Fig.~\ref{fig:scannet_sem}, our approach achieves superior semantic segmentation accuracy compared to the SGS-SLAM baseline.
-For example , in the first column of Fig.\ref{fig:scannet_sem}, our semantic rendering provides a more accurate representation of the desks, chairs, and night tables than SGS-SLAM.
+Our method outperforms the previous runner-up, GS$^3$LAM, by 20.42$\%$ in 3D mIoU and by 7.29$\%$ in 2D mIoU.
+Qualitative comparisons are provided in the appendix.

-\textbf{Tracking Performance.} Table~\ref{tab:scannet_tracking} shows the tracking results for the six test scenes of the ScanNet dataset.
+\textbf{Tracking Performance.} Table~\ref{tab:scannet_tracking} shows the tracking results.
 Our method uses the same tracking algorithm as GO-SLAM, which is significantly better than other GS-based SLAM methods.

 \textbf{Runtime Comparison.} Table~\ref{tab:scannet_fps} presents a runtime comparison of our method against the baselines at the $640 \times 480$ resolution, conducted on an Nvidia RTX TITAN.
-FPS of the system is calculated by dividing the total number of frames by the total time to represent the overall system performance.
-While GS-ICP SLAM is faster than ours, its tracking performance is significantly lower.
-Our approach is \textbf{12x} faster than the GS-based SLAM method SplaTAM and \textbf{17x} faster than the GS-based semantic SLAM method SGS SLAM.
+FPS is calculated by dividing the total number of frames by the total time to represent the overall system performance.
+While GS-ICP SLAM is faster than ours, its rendering and tracking performance is significantly worse (Table \ref{tab:scannet_rendering} and \ref{tab:scannet_tracking}).
+Our approach is \textbf{12x} faster than SplaTAM, \textbf{17x} faster than SGS-SLAM, and \textbf{24x} faster than GS$^3$LAM.
+Notably, even with this exceptional speed, our approach maintains superior map quality and outperforms other methods.

-\textbf{Zero-shot Visualization.} Fig.~\ref{fig:nyuv2_vis} illustrates our zero-shot visualization results on the NYUv2 dataset.
-Despite our models being exclusively trained on the ScanNet dataset, our method demonstrates superior performance on the NYUv2 dataset compared to other GS-based SLAM approaches.
+\textbf{ScanNet++ Experiments.} Table~\ref{tab:train_novel_views} reports 2D rendering performance averaged over both training and novel views, as well as 3D semantic, tracking, and runtime comparisons against the baselines at a resolution of 256$\times$384, averaged over six scenes.
+Our method achieves state-of-the-art performance on both 2D and 3D tasks, outperforming the runner-up by 0.72dB in PSNR (3.5$\%$ relative improvement), 0.05 in LPIPS (15.1$\%$ relative improvement), 3.57$\%$ in 2D mIoU, and 13.22$\%$ in 3D mIoU, while using only \textbf{3.0$\%$–4.5$\%$} of the Gaussians required by other methods.
+Compared to SGS-SLAM, although it achieves the second-best 2D mIoU, its 3D mIoU drops to just 0.58$\%$, indicating poor generalization to the full 3D scene.
+In addition to delivering superior performance across both 2D and 3D metrics, our method also exhibits substantially higher efficiency, running \textbf{9×} faster than SplaTAM and \textbf{12×} faster than SGS-SLAM.